GoogleCloudPlatform/federated-learning/README.md

 1. Wait for the GKE cluster to be reported as ready in the [GKE Kuberentes clusters dashboard](https://cloud.google.com/kubernetes-engine/docs/concepts/dashboards#kubernetes_clusters).

+### Next steps

-After the process completes, the GKE cluster is ready to host untrusted workloads.
+After deploying the blueprint completes, the GKE cluster is ready to host untrusted workloads.
 To familiarize with the environment that you provisioned, you can also deploy the following examples in the GKE cluster:

 - [Distributed TensorFlow Federated training](./examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md)

-### Add another tenant
+## Add another tenant

 This blueprint dynamically provisions a runtime environment for each tenant you configure.